He Stayed Up Binge-Watching Netflix. He Saved His Family.

 He immediately began yelling for his parents, though unbeknownst to him his dad was out working an overnight shift.

 Carter's screams woke his mother and the two scrambled to open doors and let the pets out.
-Unfortunately, the majority didn't make it before the flames consumed the trailer.
+Unfortunately, at least eight didn't make it before the flames consumed the trailer, including four dogs, a cat and three bearded dragons.

 This is not the first time the family has lost a home to a fire.
 Around four years ago, another blaze destroyed their old home, Borden said.